serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 MovieGenresPage.cs
 ```

+You also should delete newly generated line for navigation from _MovieDBNavigation.cs_.
 You can also remove CSS entries for s-MovieDB-MovieGenresDialog from *site.less*.

-Only leave last two files, *MovieGenresRow.cs* and *MovieGenresRepository.cs*.
+Only leave last five files, *MovieGenresRow.cs* and files in *RequestHandlers* folder.

 After building, run T4 templates to be sure, no T4 generated files related to *MovieGenresForm* etc. is left behind.